hatappo/vscode-extension-vibe-notes/README.md

 ## Known Issues

 - Click-to-edit functionality on comment indicators is not yet implemented
-- No markdown preview panel or comment list view (planned features)
+- No markdown preview panel (planned feature)

 ## Release Notes